bszwej/mongodb-s3-stream-example/README.md

 # MongoDB backup and restore to/from Amazon S3 using Akka Streams

 This is an example of using Akka Streams and Alpakka to stream:
- - MongoDB collection to S3.
+ - MongoDB collection to AWS S3.
- - File containing Extended JSONs stored on S3 to MongoDB collection.
+ - File containing Extended JSONs stored on AWS S3 to MongoDB collection.

 This example contains a full runnable code presented in a two-part article:
  - [Crafting production-ready Backup as a Service solution using Akka Streams](https://medium.com/@bszwej/crafting-production-ready-backup-as-a-service-solution-using-akka-streams-130725df20cb)
 - [Crafting production-ready Backup as a Service solution using Akka Streams: part 2](https://medium.com/@bszwej/crafting-production-ready-backup-as-a-service-solution-using-akka-streams-part-2-5ac84ca45b47)

-## Ingredients
+## Dependencies

-- akka-stream
+- Akka Streams
-- akka-stream-alpakka-s3
+- Alpakka S3 connector
-- mongodb-driver-reactivestreams
+- MongoDB Reactive Streams driver

 ## Running